 There are a number of adoptions from the original symbols that have been made by artists over the years, however, like the one above.

-If you’re in search of a mother and son symbol, take a minute to read our guide to the best Celtic symbol for mother and son (in our opinion).
+If you’re in search of a mother and son symbol, you’ll find several good options in our guide to the best Celtic symbol for mother and son.

 It never ceases to amaze me the sheer volume of emails that we get from people debating getting a Celtic motherhood knot tattoo.